ckolluru/endothelial-cell-seg/README.md

 After you have an SSH connection, there are two ways to run your software:

-- Interactive mode: You request the resource you need (CPU/GPU, RAM, cores, time etc.), get the resource, and then run a file.
+- Interactive mode: `#Interactive mode` You request the resource you need (CPU/GPU, RAM, cores, time etc.), get the resource, and then run a file.
-- Job (batch) mode: You submit a job script that contains commands, and the script will be run when the resources you request (CPU/GPUs) are available.
+- Job (batch) mode: `#Job (batch) mode`  You submit a job script that contains commands, and the script will be run when the resources you request (CPU/GPUs) are available.
 You don't have to wait if the resources you need aren't readily available in this case.

-I'll demonstrate the interactive mode now.
+I'll demonstrate the `[interactive mode](#interactive-mode)` now.
 First, we request a GPU node (essentially just a PC which has some graphic cards on it):
 ```
 srun --x11 -p gpu -C gpup100 -N 1 -c 12 --gres=gpu:2 --mem=186g --time=72:00:00 --pty /bin/bash
 ```